split observations into two groups by sex

 - [your answer here]

-dataset contains the 32 armspan measurements from last class.- Construct a histogram of the armspans and describe its shape.
+- Construct a histogram of the measurements and describe its shape.

 Solution